TechIsHiring/techishiring-website/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "🐞 Bug Report"
 about: "I want to report a bug 😟..."
-title: ""
+title: "[BUG]: "
-labels: "i: bug, i: needs triage"
+labels: ["bug", "needs triage"]
-assignees: ""
+assignees: "chadstewart"
 ---

 <!--- Provide a general summary of the issue in the Title above -->